vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 What is a monad (in Haskell)? `Monad` is a typeclass , which is very much like an interface in many other languages.
-Because Haskell is not object-oriented, it has types conform to interfaces instead, and each type can declare that it implements a particular typeclass. `Monad` looks very much like this:
+Because Haskell is not object-oriented, it has types conform to interfaces instead of objects (which it doesn't have), and each type can declare that it implements a particular typeclass.
+This involves supplying definitions for each function that the typeclass specifies.
+`Monad` looks very much like this:

 ```haskell
 class Monad m where
     return :: a   -> m a
     (>>=)  :: m a -> (a -> m b) -> m b
 ```

+There are two things I think are confusing about this definition:

+1. `return` is a regular function whose meaning is unrelated to the `return` statement in most other programming languages.

+2. Haskell allows you to define infix operators by surrounding them in parentheses, and this one looks a bit odd and vaguely threatening.

 There are some laws that well-behaved implementations are supposed to observe: